About ESR

 Commitment to Collaboration

-ESR’s impact will be transformative, but the approach will be collaborative.
-Rather than hiring consultants, UC San Diego talent from across campus will be directly involved.
+ESR’s impact is transformative, but the approach is collaborative.
+Rather than hiring consultants, UC San Diego talent from across campus are directly involved.
 Think “expert sourcing,” not outsourcing.

 Business needs drive the program.